-Often ranked by historians as the single greatest prime minister in Canadian history, at first glance Mackenzie King can seem an unlikely choice for the honour.
-A mostly uncharismatic, unassuming man who today is known as much for his bizarre superstitious beliefs as anything else, King nevertheless served Canada competently as prime minister for over 20 years and six terms, and his tenure overlapped with many of the most pivotal moments of 20th century Canadian history.
+Often ranked by historians as the best prime minister in Canadian history, at first glance Mackenzie King can seem an unlikely choice for the honour.
+A mostly uncharismatic man who today is known as much for his bizarre superstitious beliefs as anything else, King nevertheless served Canada competently for a record-breaking 20 years and six terms as prime minister, a tenure that overlapped with many of the most pivotal moments of 20th century Canadian history.

 King was elected prime minister on three non-consecutive occasions.
-His first two terms (1921-1926) are remembered primarily for successful negotiations with London that would eventually secure Canada complete political independence from Great Britain.
-Ironically, this first stint in power ended when he was briefly fired by Canada’s British-appointed governor general, Lord Byng (1862-1935) for complex political reasons (see: Arthur Meighen), though was easily re-elected back to office a few months later on a campaign of opposition to British “meddling” in Canadian affairs.
-Appearing cold and indifferent to the nation’s suffering during the Great Depression (1929-1939), in 1930 King lost his bid for a third term to R.B.
-Bennett (1870-1947), and was out of power for a solid five years.
+His first two terms (1921-1930) are remembered primarily for successful negotiations with Great Britain that secured greater and greater political independence for Canada, eventually culminating in London’s passage of the Statute of Westminster (1931), which granted complete independence to self-governing British “dominions,” like Canada.
+Ironically, King’s first term ended in 1926 when he was briefly fired by Canada’s British-appointed governor general, Lord Byng (1862-1935) for complex political reasons (see: Arthur Meighen), though was easily re-elected back to office a few months later on a campaign of opposition to British “meddling” in Canadian affairs.
+Appearing cold and indifferent to the nation’s suffering during the Great Depression (1929-1939), four years later King lost his bid for a third term R.B.
+Bennett (1870-1947) in 1930, and was out of power for a solid five years.